Rafa-98/sql_tech_test/readme.md

 > python

 Then, make sure required libraries are installed:
 > pip install pypyodbc
 > pip install python-dateutil

-Now:
+# Set Database config
+1. Open the script file located at:
+> /scripts/script.py

+2. Update lines 6, 7 and 8 with your environment (add user and password if necessary, line 17 explains how to set them)

+3. Save changes.

+# Execute Script
 1. open a terminal at the location of the script file:
 > /scripts/script.py